 - Door handles.

-In normal working environments, these areas need to be sterilized on a weekly basis.
+In standard working environments, these areas need to be sterilized on a weekly basis.

 For hospitals, depending on the workload and traffic, it is advisable to clean them, at least, daily.